 Buying local products is good for the environment and for our small community, and helps us understand the growth and impact of food.
 Contribute to a better future, support local farmers and educate yourself by getting involved.
 Our town offers:

 - Edible Garden sessions.
 This initiative allows you to grow, harvest and eat your own food.
 The 16 gardens in St Andrews are open for everyone.
 Get involved by emailing email@example.com.

 - The Tree - a local student cooperative.
 The Tree connects local producers with consumers so that you can buy fresh vegetables and products from Fife.
 Get involved by emailing firstname.lastname@example.org.

 - The Fife Farmer's Market is held on the first Saturday every month at Argylle Car Park and Market Street.

 Scotland and beyond

 Through food, we make choices about climate, social justice, equality and much more.
-We work with Fairtrade to buy better food while educating and prompting the market to make a change.
+We work with the Scottish Fair Trade Forum and Fairtrade to buy better food while educating and prompting the market to make a change.
 To date, we have:

 - achieved the highest University Fairtrade status

 been awarded the 2021 Scottish Fair Trade Forum’s Fairtrade and Sustainability Award, the only higher education institution to have been recognised for this award in Scotland.